jhaip/programmable-space/README.md

 source code and colored dots printed on it.
 The printed source code is so people in the room can understand what the program does.
 The colored dots are so a camera and computer system can identify and understand what the program does.

 Each paper has four sets of colored dots in each corner.
-Four different colors are used along with seven dots per corner.
+Four different colors are used for the seven dots in each corner.
 Each corner can uniquely identify the papers, but 3 or 4 corners are needed to get the size and orientation of a paper.
 A program takes in webcam images, processes them with OpenCV, and then claims what and where papers are located in the room.